galswix/crash-course-project/README.md

 ## Overview

-a **BILoggerFactory** which you can use to get interface based bi-loggers and case class based bi-loggers.
+a **BILoggerFactory** which you can use to get interface based BiLoggers and case class based BiLoggers.

 ### Migration from CFLogger